 Advising the Governors of a public education institution in relation to claims made by a UK bank arising out of derivative products entered into.

-Advising a publically listed company in relation to potential claims and losses resulting from FX manipulation in emerging market currencies.
+Advising a global corporate in relation to high value claims resulting from FX manipulation in emerging market currencies.